mlcommons/ck/cm/docs/tutorial-scripts.md

 ![](https://raw.githubusercontent.com/ctuning/ck-guide-images/master/cm-ad-hoc-scripts.png)

-We have developed the [original CK framework](https://cKnowledge.org/partners.html) and it's 2nd generation (CM toolkit) to help researchers and engineers add and share [simple, human-readable
+We have developed the [original CK framework](https://cKnowledge.org/partners.html) and it's 2nd generation (the CM toolkit) to help researchers and engineers add and share [simple, human-readable
 and platform-independent CLI and JSON API](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) to their automation scripts and artifacts to make them more understandable, portable, reusable, interoperable, deterministic and reproducible across continuously changing hardware, software and data with minimal or no changes to existing projects.